Chart Color Schemes

 Raworth has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified a single project likely to impact the area: East Maitland Catalyst Area; other key projects include Stony Pinch Urban Development, Maitland Local Housing Strategy 2041, and Hunter Regional Plan 2041.
+AreaSearch has identified one major project that could impact the area: East Maitland Catalyst Area, Stony Pinch Urban Development, Maitland Local Housing Strategy 2041, and Hunter Regional Plan 2041 are key projects, with the following details provided for those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.